carbon-language/carbon-lang/llvm/docs/ResponseGuide.rst

 In the event of a temporary suspension or ban, the appropriate people must be notified of the ban in order to restrict access to infrastructure or events.
-These individuals will only be notified of the person’s name and the restrictions imposed.
+These individuals will only be notified of the person's name and the restrictions imposed.
 They will be under a confidentiality clause and not allowed to respond to questions regarding the ban and should direct all questions to the CoC committee.